EOTSIO/EOTS/governance/constitution.md

 # Article XIV
 This Constitution creates no positive rights for or between any Members.
 # Article XV
-All disputes arising from this Constitution or its related governing documents shall be resolved using the eot Core Arbitration Forum.
+All disputes arising from this Constitution or its related governing documents shall be resolved using the EOTS Core Arbitration Forum.
 # Article XVI
 This Constitution and its subordinate documents the Block Producer Agreement and Arbitrator Agreement shall not be amended except by a vote of the Token Holders with no less than 15% vote participation among eligible tokens and no fewer than 10% more Yes than No vote power, sustained for 30 continuous days within a 120 day period.
 # Article XVII